arianalopez30/project4/README.md

 Please look below for inline explanation of my models.

+class Profile(ndb.Model):
+    """Profile -- User profile object"""
+    #displayName = ndb.StringProperty()
+    #mainEmail = ndb.StringProperty()
+    #teeShirtSize = ndb.StringProperty(default='NOT_SPECIFIED')
+    #conferenceKeysToAttend = ndb.StringProperty(repeated=True)
+    sessionWishlist = ndb.StringProperty(repeated=True) --> Made a string because it will be url safe and is used for searching.

+class Session(ndb.Model):
+    """Session --Session object"""
+    websafeConferenceKey = ndb.StringProperty() --> made a string because it will be used for searching sessionName = ndb.StringProperty() --> made a string because it can be text or alphanumeric highlights = ndb.StringProperty() --> made a string because it can be text or alphanumeric speaker = ndb.StringProperty() --> made a string because it can be text or alphanumeric duration = ndb.StringProperty() --> made a string because it will be easier to query off of typeOfSession = ndb.StringProperty() --> made a string because input would be text date = ndb.DateProperty() --> made a date to for formatting purposes, yyyy-mm-dd startTime = ndb.TimeProperty() --> made as time because it has to be inputted as 24 hr notation in a specific format

 2) Come up with 2 additional queries
 -One query looks for Sessions that are about vampires -The other query looks for sessions that are 60 mins.